CleverCloud/doc.clever-cloud.com/runtimes/python/python_apps.md

 If not specified, the default backend is `uwsgi`.

+## Using the Gevent loop engine

+Whether you use uwsgi or gunicorn, you can enable the Gevent loop engine.

+To do so, just add the `CC_USE_GEVENT` environment variable to your application, with the `true` value.

 ## Manage your static files

 To enable Nginx to serve your static resources, you have to set two environment variables.